4 Tricks to Become a Social Media Superstar

 3. Avoid Me, Me, Me

 People are going to get tired of your posts and unfollow if you're just self-promoting.
 Actress Jessica Alba does a great job at giving you a glimpse of her family life, but also creating a variety of content with her Honest company.
-A safe bet is to post 80 percent non promotional and 20 percent promotional.
+A safe bet is to post 80 percent non-promotional and 20 percent promotional.
+Follow @Honest on Instagram to see how Jessica perfectly balances this ratio.

 4. Flattery Will Get You Everywhere